suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

    ![Picture1](media/lab11-06.png)

-1. On the Azure Cognitive Search overview page, you can add indexes, import data, and search created indexes.
+1. On the Azure AI Search overview page, you can add indexes, import data, and search created indexes.

-### Task 2: Create a Cognitive Services resource
+### Task 2: Create a AI Services resource

-You'll need to provision an **Azure AI services** resource that's in the same location as your Azure Cognitive Search resource.
+You'll need to provision an **Azure AI services** resource that's in the same location as your Azure AI Search resource.
 Your search solution will use this resource to enrich the data in the datastore with AI-generated insights.

 1. Return to the home page of the Azure portal.